Cobiveco: Consistent biventricular coordinates for precise and intuitive description of position in the heart -- with MATLAB implementation: Methods

 \subsection{Comparison of PDE-based approaches to compute coordinate values}

 Solving PDEs can be an efficient and elegant way to compute coordinate values.
 However, the type of PDE and the boundary conditions need to be chosen with care.
 In this section, different PDE-based approaches to compute coordinate values are presented and compared to each other to choose the most adequate one.
 Solutions to Laplace's equation (in the following just ``Laplace solutions'') in between two boundaries with Dirichlet conditions are one obvious approach and were utilized in~\cite{Bayer-2018-ID11708}.
 Nevertheless, they are not necessarily a good choice as their linearity severely depends on the width of the domain between these boundaries.
 This follows directly from the divergence theorem: As the Laplace equation requires the divergence of the gradient to be zero and the flux of the gradient field through lateral parts of the outer surface is already zero due to zero Neumann boundary conditions, the (signed) fluxes of the gradient field through any two cross-sectional surfaces have to compensate each other.
 This implies that smaller gradients occur in wider regions and vice versa, which makes Laplace solutions an unreliable measure of normalized distance between boundaries.
 Therefore, they should not directly be used to define coordinate values.
-In the UVC method, this issue gets obvious for the apicobasal Laplace solution in between a small apical and a large basal boundary, where it led the authors to normalize the resulting apicobasal coordinate using the values on the shortest geodesic path between apex and base~\citep{Bayer-2018-ID11708}.
+In the UVC method, this becomes apparent for the apicobasal Laplace solution in between a small apical and a large basal boundary, where it led the UVC authors to normalize the resulting apicobasal coordinate using the values on the shortest geodesic path between apex and base~\citep{Bayer-2018-ID11708}.
 However, it can also lead to substantial distortions of the transmural and rotational coordinates.

-To demonstrate the effect on the rotational coordinate, we created two ellipsoidal geometries resembling the LV free wall: One with uniform and one with non-uniform wall thickness as expected in reality (Fig.~\ref{fig:approaches}, top).
-The Laplace solution $u_{12}$ between the two boundary surfaces $S_\mathrm{1}$ and $S_\mathrm{2}$ is depicted in the first column of Fig.~\ref{fig:approaches}:
+To demonstrate the effect on the rotational coordinate, we created two ellipsoidal geometries resembling the LV free wall: One with uniform and one with non-uniform wall thickness as expected in reality.
+The two geometries with the boundary surfaces $S_1$ and $S_2$ are shown at the top of Fig.~\ref{fig:approaches}.
+The Laplace solution $u_{12}$ between these two boundary surfaces is depicted in the first column of Fig.~\ref{fig:approaches}:

 The result for the case of a uniform wall thickness is as desired, i.e., the values change linearly between the two boundaries.
 However, distortions can be seen for the non-uniform case.
 In this example, the rotational distance between contour lines is more than twice as large in the thickest region compared to the thinnest region, calling for a better approach.